-I recommend you read this editorial by Mark O’Sullivan in The Irish Times about the role the youth coach plays in developing both the person and the player.
+I recommend you read this editorial by Mark O’Sullivan in The Irish Times.
+He writes about the role the youth coach plays in developing both the person and the player.

 The club has a part to play in the child’s broader education; the values, attitudes and behaviour that are cultivated through sport can be positive influences over the course of an entire life-time and if they like playing the game then that should be encouraged too.
 But it is vital to get the balance right and with this in mind we need to pay more attention to educating the educators.